ahmadawais/VRDOC/docs/installation.md

 !!!summary "RECAP"
     So, it goes like this.
 You download the theme files you bought, you extract them in your computer and inside the theme folder `01- Theme` you find **vr.zip** file which is the theme file you need to upload in your WordPress.

-##Step 1: Install Theme Via WordPress Dashboard
+##Install Theme Via WordPress Dashboard

 - Access your WordPress site admin area.
 - Go to `Appearance > Themes` section.